Introduction

 Authentication

-To obtain the credentials necessary to use the API, please submit an email request to FDADataDashboard@fda.hhs.gov.
+To obtain the credentials necessary to use the API, please submit authorization key requests using the online ORA Unified Logon application.
+Upon arriving at the site, existing users will be prompted to enter their email and password.
+New users will be prompted to create an account.
 The request for API credentials must include:

 If Organization is not applicable, specify “Self” or “Consumer” in the credentials request email.